bocharsky-bw/Arrayzy/README.md

 ### isAssoc

+Check whether all array keys are *associative*.

 ``` php
 $a = A::create(['key' => 'value']);
 $a->isAssoc(); // true
 ```

 ### isEmpty

+Check whether array is empty.

 ``` php
 $a = A::create([]);